 He could tell that she had more she wanted to ask him.

 He would have to be an utter idiot not to notice how much time she had spent with him recently, how careful she was to put food before him when he shared meals with her and the Wen children, how she inquired each day after his sleep, worry wrinkling her forehead.
 Jiang Yanli had always cared for him in a way no one else did.
-Not Jiang Cheng, who was proud and awkward.
-Not Jiang Fengmian, who had feared his wife’s reprimands.
+Not Jiang Cheng, who was proud and awkward, nor Jiang Fengmian who had feared his wife’s reprimands.

-Wei Wuxian held Jiang Yanli’s hand tightly.
+Wei Wuxian held Jiang Yanli’s hand.
 “It looks like I’ll always need my shijie when I’m sick,” he joked feebly.
 “I feel like I’ve gone back to being ten years old.
 A little cold and I need you to tuck me in.”

 “A-Cheng is just the same,” Jiang Yanli smiled at him.
 “The both of you, I don’t know how you’ll ever manage on your own.”